indefinido/canmoia/README.md

-This project rocks and uses WTFPL-LICENSE.
+This project rocks and uses WTFP-LICENSE.